open-contracting/yapw/docs/index.rst

 Every client shuts down gracefully if it receives the ``SIGTERM`` (system exit) or ``SIGINT`` (keyboard interrupt) signals.
 It stops consuming messages, waits for threads to terminate, and closes the RabbitMQ connection.

-Signal handlers are installed only if a client is instantiated in the main thread, because `only the main thread is allowed to set a new signal handler <https://docs.python.org/3/library/signal.html#signals-and-threads>`__.
+Signal handlers are added only if a client is instantiated in the main thread, because `only the main thread is allowed to set a new signal handler <https://docs.python.org/3/library/signal.html#signals-and-threads>`__.
 An example of a non-main thread is a web request.

 Copyright (c) 2021 Open Contracting Partnership, released under the BSD license